mbcellphone/algorithms/README.md

 ---

 ## **Sorting Algorithms**
+Certainly!
+Sorting algorithms are fundamental computer science tools used to arrange data in a particular order, typically in ascending or descending order.
+Sorting helps organize data to improve its readability, and facilitates efficient searching and processing of that data.

+Sorting algorithms can be broadly classified based on their efficiency, approach, and stability.
+Below, I’ll explain some of the most common sorting algorithms and their key characteristics.

+Types of Sorting Algorithms

+	1. Bubble Sort
+	2. Selection Sort
+	3. Insertion Sort
+	4. Merge Sort
+	5. Quick Sort
+	6. Heap Sort
+	7. Counting Sort
+	8. Radix Sort
 ### **Insertion Sort (Chapter 2: Getting Started)**
 Insertion Sort is a simple algorithm that sorts an array one item at a time by shifting elements to their correct positions.